amardeep5/unnati-backend/info.md

 ### /receipts/:userId -----> FOR SHOWING ALL RECEIPTS OF A USER FOR ADMIN , STUDENT AND TEACHER

 ### /generateReceipt/:userId -----> FOR GENERATING RECEIPT FOR A USER FOR ADMIN

+### /cafeStudents/:cafeId -----> FOR STUDENT'S LIST ALONG WITH COURSES ENROLLED FOR TEACHER

+### /studentCompletionRate/:userId/cafe/:cafeId -----> FOR STUDENTS COMPLETION RATE AND MARKS

+### /requestTestEvaluate/:testId -----> FOR CHECKING AND SCORING STUDENT FOR TEACHER

+### /enterMarks/:courseEnrolled/test/:testId -----> FOR UPDATING SCORE IN DATABASE FOR TEACHER

+### /loadPendingEvaluations/:cafeId/course/:courseId -----> LOAD ALL PENDING TEST EVALUATIONS FOR TEACHER